openshift/enhancements/enhancements/arbiter-clusters.md

 ## Test Plan

-- We will create a CI lane to validate install and fail over scenarios such as loosing a master or swaping out an arbiter node.
+- We will create a CI lane to validate install and fail over scenarios such as losing a master or swapping out an arbiter node.
 - We will create a CI lane to validate upgrades, given the arbiter's role as a quasi master role, we need to validate that MCO treats upgrades as expected
 - Create complimentary lanes for serial/techpreview/no-capabilities.